G-Research/consuldotnet/README.md

 ### ACL

-The ACL endpoints are used to create, update, destroy, and query ACL tokens.
+The ACL endpoints are used to create, update, destroy, and query Legacy ACL tokens.

+### ACLReplication

+The ACLReplication endpoint is used to query the status of ACL Replication.

 ### Agent